-Oppose efforts to defund or eliminate the Citizens Clean Elections Act and/or the Commission.
+Oppose efforts to defund, eliminate or limit the Citizens Clean Elections Act and/or the Commission.
 Over several sessions, members of the legislature have proposed measures that seek to defund, limit, or eliminate the authority of the Act or the Commission itself.
 The Commission has historically opposed these efforts on the grounds that they are typically poorly constructed, misleading, or otherwise ill-considered.
 The Commission works to maintain the letter and spirit of the law and supports efforts that further the purpose of the Act.
+Specifically the Commission opposes the following: